Section 225.APPENDIX B Continuous Emission Monitoring Systems

 2.4.1

-Where applicable, the
+Where applicable,

-owner or operator of an affected unit that determines heat input rate at the
+the owner or operator of an affected unit that determines heat input rate at

 (Eq.